 The HP Spectre 13 is also available in Australia, starting at AU$2,699 for the model we reviewed here.

 If there was ever a reason to shell out 120 clams over the best-in-class Dell XPS 13 in favor of the HP Spectre 13, it’s that the latter is a looker.
 In deservedly praising companies like Razer for their design accomplishments, HP shouldn’t go overlooked.

-Here’s a company that’s done a complete 180 in design these past few years, to the point where it’s more difficult than ever to criticize its product composition strategy.
-The lavish gold trimmings, which bedeck the discrete, two-prong hinge as well as the edges of the device, have become a signature element of every laptop in the HP Spectre family.
+Over the last few years, HP has pulled a complete 180 in design, to a point where it’s becoming very hard to find flaws with its products.
+The extravagant gold trimmings, which bedeck the discrete, two-prong hinge as well as the edges of the device, have become a signature element of every laptop in the HP Spectre lineup.

-They’re in full force here, as they were with the 13-inch HP Spectre of yesteryear, but there’s admittedly more to admire here.
+These hinges are prominent in the HP Spectre 13, just like last year’s model, but there’s admittedly more to admire here.
 HP took the stellar design we appreciated over a year ago and downsized the screen bezels to the extent that the HP Spectre 13’s predecessor now looks antiquated in comparison.

 Meanwhile, the keyboard feels like a full chiclet, akin to the Apple Magic Keyboard for iMacs rather than what we’ve experienced with the MacBook Pro’s dinky butterfly switches that are susceptible to getting stuck.

 The Dell XPS 13, on the other hand, comes in at 11.98 inches wide and 7.88 inches deep, making it the more compact notebook of the three – at least in those areas.
 In terms of thickness, the XPS 13 is generally fatter, thanks to its ascending height of up to 0.6 inches (again, compared to the 0.41-inch HP Spectre 13) when the lid is closed.